bertvv/ansible-role-bind/README.md

 - Create two Docker containers, one primary (`ns1`) and one secondary (`ns2`) DNS server
 - Run a syntax check
 - Apply the role with a [test playbook](molecule/default/converge.yml)
-- Run acceptance tests with [BATS](https://github.com/bats-core/bats-core/)
+- Run acceptance tests with [verify playbook](molecule/default/verify.yml)

 This process is repeated for the supported Linux distributions.